Timzblue12/Attendance_Checkin_System/README.md

 ## 📦 Installation & Setup
 1. Clone this repository.
-2. Create a virtual environment.
+2. Create a virtual environment and activate it.
-3. Install dependencies. (pip install -r requirements.txt)
+3. Install dependencies: `pip install -r requirements.txt`
-4. Run the app. (flask run)
+4. Seed the local SQLite database (optional but recommended): `python seed_data.py`
+5. Run locally with SQLite cache: `LOCAL_DEV=true python app.py`
+   - Omit `LOCAL_DEV=true` to talk directly to Google Sheets.
+6. Browse to `http://127.0.0.1:5000` and log in with `admin / admin123` (see `LOCAL_DEVELOPMENT.md` for more test users).